Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 Jun 23
 I decided to declare how to pass data from and to the db.
 The rule will be to leave the data ready to use for the other.
 For example passing role_name: "Admin" to the frontend would be setting it as roleName in the backend.
 I'm having trouble validating token, I'm researching and it turns out that the OPTIONS request in the preflight is having trouble with the jwt_required decorator.
 I think the solution is very simple since I've had this issue before but I just can't fix it.

+Jun 24
+Turns out the error was so simple, I had a typo in the endpoint.
+At the end I didn't even need that API.
+But the way I was able to find the error was through the devtools.
+I don't know how it didn't cross my mind that the preflight was failing because it couldn't find the endpoint.
+I was too focused, thinking the error was with how jwt_required was working.
+Anyways, I don't need that because of protected endpoints.
+What I do need to do is handle the unauthorized access status code and force logout when a jwt is invalid.
+I also need to make a status code cheatsheet.